singlerider/pymongo-quickstart/README.md

 You'll need the MongoDB service running so the application can find the database.

-Head to MongoDB's installation page make sure you get it right:
+Head to MongoDB's installation page to make sure you get it right:

 https://docs.mongodb.org/manual/installation/